Child and Youth Care (Year 1)

 The first year of this AC Online delivered program is fully online (not offered in the classroom) and students must have access to a computer and Internet access to successfully complete this program.

-Second and third year on-campus is delivered in a variety of formats, including face-to-face in a classroom, hybrid (combination of classroom and online learning) and online courses.
-Students participate in all three types of learning.
+Second and third year on-campus is delivered in a variety of formats, including face-to-face in a classroom and hybrid (combination of classroom and independent learning).
+Students participate in both types of learning.
 Students also participate in laboratory and field placement learning activities.

 Online classes for first-year students run fully online.
 On-campus class schedules for second-year and third-year vary from term to term and courses may be scheduled between the hours of 8 a.m. and 10 p.m.
 Monday through Thursday and 8 a.m. and 6 p.m.
 Friday.
 Second-year and third-year classes take place on campus two days per week.
 Field placements occur off campus three days per week.
 All second-year students are required to complete a school-based field placement.
 Third-year placements are based on community capacity.
 Some field placements require the student to be available for an evening or weekend shift.